strapi/strapi/docs/3.0.0-beta.x/guides/client.md

 };
 ```

-When the hook is created, we have to enable it to say to Strapi to use this hook.
+When the hook is created, we have set it to `enabled` in order for Strapi to laod it.
+You will need to create or edit the file `./config/hook.js`.

 **Path —** `./config/hook.js`